Redress Schemes for Lettings Agency and Property Management Work

 What Is Meant By Property Management Agents Work?

-Property Management Work is work carried out by someone in the course of a business in response to instructions received from another person who wants to arrange services, repairs, maintenance improvement or to deal with any other aspect of the management of residential premises.
 It does not include things done by, amongst others, housing associations or local authorities who are social landlords.
-These organisations are already required to belong to the Housing Ombudsman Scheme.
+These already belong to the Housing Ombudsman Scheme.

 The premises must consist of, or contain, a dwelling-house let under either a long lease, an assured tenancy or a protected tenancy.